search_notes

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with no extraneous words.
-It is front-loaded with the essential action and resource, making it highly efficient.
+The description is a single, clear sentence with no wasted words.
+It is appropriately sized and front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.